 Some people prefer to go for a job, take a long walk, or go to the gym.
 If you’re just getting started with a morning workout, these things may not be good options because they require more of a commitment.

 When deciding on a morning workout routine, pick a workout that works for you and that you know you’ll stick with.
-If you’re just getting started, you may choose a five-minute workout until you build up endurance for a longer workout.
+For a start, you may choose a five-minute workout until you build up endurance for a longer workout.

 If you have physical limitations that prevent you from having a full workout, learn a few stretches that you can do each morning.
-Some stretches can be done from bed before you even get up to start your day.
+You can do some stretches from bed before you even get up to start your day.
 Even simple stretches can give you energy and improve concentration.

 “The only bad workout is the one that didn’t happen.”

 Successful people don’t become successful by accident.
-As part of their morning routine, most of them take the time to plan their day.
+As part of their morning routine checklist, most of them take the time to plan their day.

 You can use a paper planner, an app on your phone, or your calendar to plan out your day.
 The format doesn’t matter as much as your ability to commit to planning the same way each day.